THE SAFETY AND SECURITY OFFICE IS CURRENTLY UPDATING THEIR TRAINING PLATFORM.

 As a community of faith, we believe that the prevention of child sexual abuse begins with each person.
 Increased awareness and a willingness to take action are steps for every person to take to eradicate abuse in our society, in the community, in the neighborhood, and in the family.

 A Training Program on the Prevention of Child Abuse

 All those who minister to children or young people are to be educated about the nature of child sexual abuse, how it is perpetrated, how to report it, and strategies for prevention.
-The Diocese of Salina has implemented a training program by the name of “VIRTUS”.
-VIRTUS is a national program, widely in use in dioceses throughout the United States.
+The Diocese of Salina has implemented a training program by the name of “CMGConnect”.
+CMGConnect is a national program, widely in use in dioceses throughout the United States.
 It is a web-based on-line training program that specializes in helping churches and religious organizations create safe environments for children and youth.
 The program is mandatory for all adults [employees or volunteers] who interact on a regular basis with children in the Salina Diocese.
-There are three Parts to the VIRTUS program.

 Criminal Background Check

 Every adult who regularly ministers to children or young people in the Church must have a criminal background check conducted by the Diocese.
-The Diocese employs a private national company, Employment Screening Resources (ESR) to conduct the background checks.
-This also is accomplished online by the applicant.
+The Diocese employs a private national company Selection.com to conduct the background checks.
+This is a fully integrated process within the CMGConnect Platform.